 - A JSON file is now downloaded to your computer.

-- That's it, any intents will now be queried on your own Dialogflow agent instead of the default Botsquad one.
+That's it, any intents will now be queried on your own Dialogflow agent, before falling back to Botsquad's default agent.